Skip to main content

 CSE conducted detailed research for National Grid into the ability of low-income households to access demand flexibility services.

-Are low income and vulnerable households included in distribution system operator (DSO) flexibility markets?
+Do low-income and vulnerable households participate in distribution system operator (DSO) flexibility markets?
 And if not, what can DSOs do about it?

-These are the questions National Grid DSO are seeking answers to through a collaboration with CSE.
+These are the questions National Grid DSO are seeking answers to through a collaboration with the Centre for Sustainable Energy (CSE).

-Recognising the lack of data on who takes parts in DSO flexibility markets, National Grid DSO asked CSE to review their current flexibility markets, and identify tangible steps for widening participation.
+Recognising the lack of data on who takes parts in DSO flexibility markets, National Grid DSO asked CSE to review their current flexibility markets and identify tangible steps for widening participation.
+We carried out three stages of research:

 Percentage of households in different flexibility procurement result grouping of CMZs by household income decile.
 The darker the coloured bars the higher the income decile.